Losing candidates through the hiring process? Here’s what to do

 There’s nothing quite as exciting as seeing your job ad go live and hoping enquiries and applications flow in.

-One of the impacts of candidates pulling out during the recruitment process is it means the time needed to fill the role is drawn out, which can put pressure on the team and ultimately result in increased organisational costs.
+One of the impacts of candidates pulling out during the recruitment process is that the time needed to fill the role is drawn out, which can put pressure on the team and ultimately result in increased organisational costs.

 Why candidates drop out of the hiring process (and what you can do about it)